Ulmus × hollandica 'Superba'

 The hybrid elm cultivar Ulmus × hollandica 'Superba' is one of a number of intermediate forms arising from the crossing of the Wych Elm U. glabra with a variety of Field Elm U. minor.
 Boulger tentatively (1881) and Green more confidently (1964) equated it with a hybrid elm cultivated in the UK by Masters at Canterbury in the early 19th century, known as "Masters' Canterbury Seedling" or simply the Canterbury Elm.
 Loudon examined a specimen sent by Masters and considered it a hybrid, calling it U. montana glabra major (not to be confused with U. major Smith, U. × hollandica 'Major').

-Green (1964) also equated Masters' Canterbury Elm with Osborne's U. montana var. superba (originally Gill's Blandford Elm, U. montana superba), a wych cultivar with unusually large leaves described by Lindley in The Gardeners' Chronicle, 1845, though Loudon had made no reference to large leaves.
+Krüssmann (1962, 1984) and Green (1964), however, incorrectly equated Masters' Canterbury Elm with Osborne's U. montana var. superba (originally Gill's Blandford Elm, U. montana superba), a wych cultivar with unusually large leaves described by Lindley in The Gardeners' Chronicle, 1845, though Loudon had made no reference to large leaves.
 Rehder (1915 & 1949) did not include this identification in his list of synonyms.